haroon999/haroon999/README.md

 ## 🛠️ My Professional Journey

+### WordPress Developer | **National Aerospace Science & Technolgy Park @NASTP**
+📅 **03/01/2025 – Current**, Lahore, Pakistan
+As a Senior WordPress Developer, I focus on designing and customizing websites, emphasizing functionality, database management, and ensuring top-notch performance.
+I work with teams to implement responsive and high-performance websites using HTML, CSS, JavaScript, and PHP.

 ### WordPress Developer | **Platinum Communication (PLC)**
 📅 **11/01/2024 – 02/28/2025 (Contract-Based)**, Lahore, Pakistan
 As a Senior WordPress Developer, I focus on designing and customizing websites, emphasizing functionality, database management, and ensuring top-notch performance.
 I work with teams to implement responsive and high-performance websites using HTML, CSS, JavaScript, and PHP.